drivecapital/quantopian-hack-night/README.md

 #### Prizes for the ambitious
 1. Highest-returning algorithm (must use at least some sort of methodology beyond "Buy a bunch of Apple")
 1. Same as above, except *lowest* returning algorithm
-1. "Judges favorite" (up to the discretion of Zach & Brandon)
+1. "Judges favorite" (up to the discretion of Zach & Brandon).
+As an example, Zach had great idea (aka lost A LOT of money) to just consistently short Amazon and buy Sears...he may have been on the wrong side of retail history.

 #### Support Links